Miss Arkansas visits community center to talk about substance abuse

 FAYETTEVILLE, Ark.
-(KNWA) — Miss Arkansas 2019 stopped in Fayetteville to discuss substance abuse in the Natural State.
+(KFTA) — Miss Arkansas 2019 stopped in Fayetteville to discuss substance abuse in the Natural State.

 Darynne Dahlem visited with the medication-assisted treatment program at Community Clinic.